 How Doyle Wealth Management invests your money

-Doyle Wealth Management chooses from four strategies (detailed below) for its clients, based on each client’s financial situation, goals and risk tolerance.
-The offered portfolios contain a mix of individual stocks, bonds, ETFs and mutual funds.
+Doyle Wealth Management chooses from the four strategies outlined in the table below for its clients, based on each client’s financial situation, goals and risk tolerance.
+The offered portfolios contain a mix of individual stocks, bonds, ETFs and mutual funds, among others.

 The firm chooses securities for its portfolios based on its own research, using quantitative models as well as both technical analysis (studying past price patterns and trends) and fundamental analysis (evaluating individual companies and their industry groups).
 It selects mutual funds and ETFs based on multiple factors, including past performance, fee structure, portfolio manager and overall ratings.